-The NOAELs from studies where mortality was observed tend to be higher than the LDs.
-However, NOAELs are not directly comparable to BMD ${01}$ s for several reasons.
+The NOAELs from studies where mortality was observed tend to be higher than the $LD{01}s$ .
+However, NOAELs are not directly comparable to $BMD{01}s$ for several reasons.
 CIs for the responses characterize some statistical uncertainty for NOAELs from studies that could not be modeled (note that the upper bound of a CI is not directly comparable to a lower bound on a benchmark dose).
 The CIs suggest that comparable 1% levels for these datasets could be lower than the NOAELs.
-In addition, dose-spacing can affect the interpretation of NOAELs, such as that from the Cholakis et al. (1980) developmental toxicity study because of the wide (order-of-magnitude) spacing between doses in that study (i.e., the reported NOAEL of 2 mg/kg-day [see Table 2-6] is 10-fold lower than the dose associated with 17% mortality at 20 mg/kg-day [see Table 2-5]).
+In addition, dose-spacing can affect the interpretation of NOAELs, such as that from the Cholakis et al. (1980) developmental toxicity study because of the wide (order-of-magnitude) spacing between doses in that study (i.e., the reported NOAEL of 2 mg/kg-day [see Table 2-6] is 10-fold lower than the dose associated with 21% mortality (5/24 dams) at 20 mg/kg-day [see Appendix C, Table C-10]).

-In general, this comparison indicates that reference values derived from mortality data would be similar to the final RfD for RDX based on convulsions, assuming the application of the same extrapolation procedures and uncertainty factors.
-The proximity of doses associated with mortality and nervous system effects should be taken into consideration when evaluating exposures that exceed the RfD.
+In general, this comparison indicates that PODs derived from mortality data would be similar to PODs for RDX based on convulsions.
+The proximity of doses associated with mortality and nervous system effects should be taken into consideration when assessing health risks from environmental exposures to RDX.